Tags in Wordpress - Bad for SEO

 URL!
 What do you mean?

-Now you’re thinking great another link for my site excellent, however this is very dangerous for your website.
+Now you’re thinking great another link for my site is excellent, however, this is very dangerous for your website.

 If you’re using sitemaps for your website which actually have doesn’t have an impact on your search engine ranking position but actually tells which URLs to look at you are basically handing a massive list of duplicate content to the website.

 We know a lot of networkers and business consultants say oh you must use tags but they don’t really understand the full impact of what you’re doing to your website.
-So in a nutshell your setting your website up to being hit by the search engine penalties for duplicate content.
-We do have an SEO Workbook which can help you setup the site properly.
+So in a nutshell you're setting your website up to being hit by the search engine penalties for duplicate content.
+We do have an SEO Workbook that can help you set up the site properly.
 Download it here

 Don’t Panic there is a very simple solution?

-There will be several tabs click on Taxonomies tab.
+There will be several tabs click on the Taxonomies tab.